Nikhil9989/psb/backend/README.md

 - Document all APIs using OpenAPI standards
 - Implement proper error handling and logging
 - Update Swagger documentation when changing API endpoints

+## Troubleshooting Swagger Generation

+If you encounter issues with Swagger generation:

+1. **Type Definition Not Found Error**
+   - Check that you're including the root directory in your `-d` flag to find the swagger.go file
+   - Ensure all model types are defined in swagger.go with proper tags
+   - Make sure handlers are properly importing the packages with model definitions

+2. **No Go Files Error**
+   - This warning about the root directory is expected and can be ignored as long as the service-specific directories are found

+3. **General Swagger Issues**
+   - Check that all handler functions have proper Swagger annotations
+   - Ensure the main.go file has the correct Swagger configuration header
+   - Verify that all dependencies are properly imported